rkcpn/simple-transparent-firefox/README.md

 # Simple transparent Firefox theme
 ## About
-A simple css theme that adds transparency to Firefox
+A simple css theme that adds transparency to Firefox.
+Works with Hyprland when running Firefox on Wayland with Firefox' default dark theme.
+Other platforms / window managers / themes might need additional settings.

 ## Install
 1. go to `about:support` and find your `Profile Directory`